• Environment - Abel Tasman Kayaks

 Employees: training and regular employee communications, ensuring that employees are made aware of, and comply with, environmental laws, by-laws and company environmental policies and procedures, and that each employee actively fulfils their role in environmental responsibility.
 We work to gain employees’ commitment to the positive aspects of sustainable tourism and their awareness of the importance and benefits of minimizing negative effects on the environment.
 We continue to review with staff current business practices, identify areas of improvement and create plans to meet our commitments towards a more sustainable future for tourism in the Abel Tasman.

 Leave No Trace refers to a set of outdoor ethics promoting conservation in the outdoors.
 It is built on seven principles: Plan ahead and prepare, travel and camp on durable surfaces, dispose of waste properly, leave what you find, minimize campfire impacts, respect wildlife, and be considerate of other visitors.
 Abel Tasman Kayaks has invested in guides undertaking a two day training course with all guides.
-Abel Tasman Kayakscovered the cost for guides.
+Abel Tasman Kayaks covered the cost for guides.
 On completion of guide training the whole organisation has become A Leave no Trace organisation.
 Our intention for this program is to be able to led by example to show our clients respect for the environment and others and in turn that they take what they have learnt and that they take back to their local environment, to incrementally effect positive change on the planet.

 SMART (Sustainable Marine Mammal Actions in Recreation and Tourism) As demand for viewing experiences with marine mammals has increased, so too has the pressure on these animals by both tourism and recreational vessels.
 Numerous studies have documented the effects reckless viewing can have on marine mammals – these include changes in behaviour, boat strike, and reducing the opportunity for feeding, resting, and socialising.
-Abel Tasman Kayaks has committed to the SMART program and has trained staff in the Departement of Conservation SMART principals to ensure we have minimal disturbance on the marine life in the park.
+Abel Tasman Kayaks has committed to the SMART program and has trained staff in the Department of Conservation SMART principals to ensure we have minimal disturbance on the marine life in the park.

 We also support NMIT in their training of Adventure Tourism students.
 We have an intern program for newly qualified guides to gain experience in industry.